-"Dictionary of International Trade Terms and Acronyms," Kutztown University Small Business Development Center, Regional International Trade Center, Dixon University, 2986 N. Second St., Harrisburg, PA 17110, Revised November 1995.
-Phone: (717) 720-4230.
-(NOTE: This is an excellent reference containing definitions for many more terms.
-It is available for a nominal cost of approximately $20.)
+"Dictionary of International Trade Terms and Acronyms," Kutztown University Small Business Development Center, Regional International Trade Center, Dixon University, 2986 N. Second St., Harrisburg, PA 17110, Revised November 1995; (717) 720-4230.
+(NOTE: This is an excellent reference containing definitions for many more terms)

 |AADFI||Association of African Development Finance Institutions|